![[BOTTOM]](to-bottm.gif)

 - Hearing

-- If the hearing is conducted by mail, both parties shall be requested to submit to the
+a.
+If the hearing is conducted by mail or e-mail, both parties shall be requested to

-Trial Board within the time limits specified in Section 2 above, all evidence available.
+submit all evidence available to the Trial Board within the time limits specified in

-Such evidence shall be in written form, and must be sworn to.
-Within thirty (30) days of
+Section 2 above.
+Such evidence shall be in written form and must be sworn to.
+Within (30)

-the date the evidence is submitted, the Trial Board shall render a decision based on a
+days of the date the evidence is submitted, the Trial Board shall render a decision based

 attend a hearing, but both the complainant and defendant shall be treated uniformly in